9technology/DotNetThumbor/README.md

 // Produces: http://example.com/unsafe/200x100/filters:round_corner(10,255,255,255):watermark(http://example.com/overlay1.png,0,0,25):watermark(http://example.com/overlay2.png,0,100,25):quality(85)/http://example.com/background.png
 ```

-*Note:* Thumbor 3.0 and older encryption/key signing is not supported.

 License
 =======

-Copyright (c) 2015, Mi9
+Copyright (c) 2015, Nine Entertainment Co.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without
 modification, are permitted provided that the following conditions are met:
-    * Redistributions of source code must retain the above copyright
+ - Redistributions of source code must retain the above copyright
    notice, this list of conditions and the following disclaimer.
-    * Redistributions in binary form must reproduce the above copyright
+ - Redistributions in binary form must reproduce the above copyright
    notice, this list of conditions and the following disclaimer in the
    documentation and/or other materials provided with the distribution.
-    * Neither the name of Mi9 nor the
+ - Neither the name of Nine Entertainment Co. nor the
    names of its contributors may be used to endorse or promote products
    derived from this software without specific prior written permission.

 THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND
 ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED